top of page

 Trash and Recycling remindeer

-REMINDER: Canton Township Ordinance states " . . .
+REMINDER: Carts may not be stored at the end of your driveway.
+Canton Township Ordinance states " . . .
 Every person shall limit the time when receptacles are placed beyond the front line of any residence to the period between 6:00 PM of the day prior to the regularly scheduled solid waste collection day and 12 hours following the act of collection by the solid waste hauler (paraphrased).

 Canton Charter Township Code of Ordinances; Chapter 58-Solid Waste; Article III - Collection and disposal; Sec 58-120